aldettinger/data-extraction-experiments/README.md

 # Let's switch to closed extraction

-In `MainExtractJsonCodeLlama`, we now force the output JSON schema as below:
+In `_2_MainExtractJsonCodeLlama`, we now force the output JSON schema as below:

 ```
 {